Copyright to PN

 the Copyright and Related Rights Act of 4 February 1994.

-As a member of international standardization organizations ISO and IEC, and of European standardization organizations CEN and CENELEC, which are private organizations, the Polish Committee for Standardization is responsible for protecting the copyrights to standards prepared by these organizations.
-The International and European Standards
+The Polish Committee for Standardization, as a member of the international standardization organizations ISO and IEC and the European standardization organizations CEN and CENELEC, under the agreements signed with them, is contractually bound to protect the copyrights to standards developed in these organizations.